-Business Experience Mr. Yates is the President and Chief Executive Officer of NiSource Inc. From 2012 until his retirement in 2019, Mr. Yates served in senior leadership roles with Duke Energy, including Executive Vice President of Duke Energy and President of Duke Energy's Carolinas Region and Executive Vice President of Customer Operations for Duke Energy.
-Mr. Yates has more than 35 years of experience in the energy industry, including the areas of nuclear and fossil generation and energy delivery.
+Business Experience: Mr. Yates is the President and Chief Executive Officer of NiSource Inc., a position he has held since 2022.
+From 2012 until his retirement in 2019, Mr. Yates served in senior leadership roles with Duke Energy, including Executive Vice President and President of Duke Energy's Carolinas Region and Executive Vice President of Customer Operations.
+Mr. Yates has more than 35 years of experience in the energy industry, including the areas of nuclear and fossil energy generation and delivery.
 Before the merger between Duke Energy and Progress Energy in July 2012, Mr. Yates served as President and Chief Executive Officer for Progress Energy Carolinas.
 Mr. Yates joined Progress Energy's predecessor, Carolina Power & Light, in 1998.
 Before joining Progress Energy, he worked for PECO Energy for 16 years in several line operations and management positions.

-Qualifications We believe Mr. Yates's qualifications to serve on our Board of Directors and chair our ESG Committee include the executive leadership and management experience he has acquired throughout his career in the energy industry, as well as his risk management experience with nuclear and fossil energy generation and delivery.
+Qualifications: We believe Mr. Yates's qualifications to serve on our Board of Directors and chair our ESG Committee include the executive leadership and management experience he has acquired throughout his career in the energy industry, his extensive risk management experience with nuclear and fossil energy generation and delivery and his corporate governance and ESG experience from serving as a director on other public company boards.